symfony/symfony-docs/setup/docker.rst

 Complete Docker Environment
 ---------------------------

-If you'd like a complete Docker environment (i.e. where PHP, web server, database, etc. are all in Docker), check out `https://github.com/dunglas/symfony-docker`_.
+If you would like a complete Docker environment (i.e. where PHP, web server, database, etc. are all in Docker), check out `https://github.com/dunglas/symfony-docker`_.

 Alternatively, you can install PHP on your local machine and use the